PhilAndrew/JumpMicro/README.md

 Then go to http://localhost:8080/test

 You are looking at an Akka Http server delivering a ScalaJs page running in OSGi in Felix Embedded.

+## Adding SBT dependencies

+Dependencies in SBT are usually written as follows

+    libraryDependencies += "org.log4s" %% "log4s" % "1.3.4"

+However for OSGi we want to be able to express the the normal SBT module dependencies but also the packages we want to import and use ```packageRequirements```.
+The settings you are less likely to use are what files must be JAR files for Karaf (I'll explain that later) and what modules you want to import.
+You shouldn't really import modules, you should import packages in ```packageRequirements```, but module importing is a more coarse grained way to import.

+     OsgiDependency(val name : String,
+                val sbtModules : Seq[sbt.ModuleID],
+                val packageRequirements : Seq[scala.Predef.String],
+                val mustBeJarFilesForKaraf : Seq[scala.Predef.String],
+                val moduleRequirements : Seq[scala.Predef.String])

+So the equivalent OsgiDependency for Log4s is as follows.

+    OsgiDependency("Log4s",
+      Seq("org.log4s" %% "log4s" % "1.3.4"),
+      Seq("org.log4s"),
+      Seq(), Seq()),

 ## Deploy to Karaf (if you wish to)